 Chicken of the Woods Mushroom

 Being a cheese lover, you may also love eating and cooking with mushrooms.
-One particular mushroom, excellent in dishes with cheese is called Chicken of the Woods.
+One particular mushroom, excellent in dishes that use cream with cheeses like Camembert or Brie is called Chicken of the Woods.
 When picked fresh, it is very tender and oozes yellowish liquid.
 It actually smells like chicken.
 Also known as Sulphur Shelf, due to its bright orange-reddish color.
 Laetiporus sulphureus is the scientific name of the species of this fungus.
 Here in Wisconsin, it grows on recently dead large oak trees.
 This species picked in some western states which can grow on trees other than oak can be quite poisonous.
 The specimen in the photos here has fruiting bodies* sprouting from the stump and later in the season will fruit additional mushrooms from the fallen part of this oak tree.
 Even in a dry period, this mushroom will fruit since it is drawing moisture from parts of the tree underground.
 It will usually grow to a mature state in less than one week and it should be picked fresh and consumed fresh or processed for later consumption.
 It is considered a choice, safe fungi to eat, yet some folks have some minor upset stomach from it.
 Even store bought mushrooms can cause minor gastric upset in some people.
 Before consuming any mushroom, talk to a local mycological club.

 *fruiting bodies are the parts of the mushroom organism usually found above ground.
 With some species, the underground organism or mycelium can take up a lot of underground space with its thin threadlike parts reaching out to gain moisture.